avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-25-5-download-install-script.md

 ---
 title: '5.
-Download the Install Script'
+Run the Setup and Install Script'

 layout: nil